awsdocs/aws-systems-manager-user-guide/doc_source/monitoring.md

 For example, you can monitor the success or failure of operations such as Automation workflows, the application of patch baselines, maintenance window events, and configuration compliance\.
 Automation is a capability of AWS Systems Manager\.

 You can also monitor CPU utilization, disk I/O, and network utilization of your managed instances\.
 When performance falls outside your established baseline, you might need to reconfigure or optimize the instance to reduce CPU utilization, improve disk I/O, or reduce network traffic\.
-For more information about monitoring EC2 instances, see [Monitoring Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring_ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about monitoring EC2 instances, see [Monitor Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring_ec2.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Topics**
 + [Monitoring tools](#monitoring-tools)